A beginner’s guide to understanding Neonatal Intensive Care Unit (NICU) and its levels of care

-Neonatal refers to the first 28 days of life.
-A neonatal intensive care unit (NICU) is an intensive care unit of a hospital that is staffed and equipped for the care of premature, ill newborn babies or neonates.
-It is typically directed by one or more neonatologists and staffed by nurses, nurse practitioners, pharmacists, physician assistants, resident physicians, respiratory therapists and dietitians.
+A child under 28 days of age is referred to as a neonate.
+A neonatal intensive care unit (NICU) is an area of comprehensive care in a hospital which specializes in caring for premature, ill newborn babies or neonates.
+The team of NICU consists of neonatologists, respiratory therapists, doctors, trained nurses, and dietitians that specialize in newborn care.
 Not all NICUs are created equal when considering all the factors in the choice of what hospital to birth a baby.
-The NICU level defines the level of expertise, which differs between hospitals.
+Different hospitals have different levels of NICU which denotes the hospital’s expertise.
 You may think that the NICU is just for preemies, but many are full-term babies, from healthy pregnancies, that unexpectedly have a condition that needs immediate attention.

 Level I care